 On the morning of 12-17-2012, the warning signs began to surface.
-Elene advised me that she was still in a lot of pain, was experiencing numbness in her neck and right arm and was having difficulty breathing.
-She was visibly wheezing and displaying shortness of breath.
+Elene advised me that she was still in a lot of pain and was experiencing numbness in her neck and right arm and difficulty breathing.
+She was visibly wheezing and displaying shortness of breath episodes.

-Based on the written instructions previously provided to Elene instructing her to return if conditions worsened, I transported her back to the emergency room.
-Things were definitely getting serious.
+Based on the written instructions provided to Elene previously instructing her to return if conditions worsened, I transported her back to the emergency room as things were definitely getting serious.

-Upon our arrival at the ER, we were informed that the hospital was busy.
-They were experiencing a shortage of examining rooms to accommodate patients.
-After waiting for quite some time, we were [finally] taken to a room.
+Upon our arrival to the ER, we were informed that the hospital was busy and was experiencing a shortage of examining rooms to accommodate patients; however, a room was provided after waiting for some time.

 Elene was eventually examined, and for some reason, most of the attention she received focused on her neck pain.
 She was subsequently diagnosed with a cervical strain (which the doctor attributed to her sleeping awkwardly while overcompensating for her rib pain) and provided muscle relaxers.
 According to Elene, the muscle relaxers relieved the neck numbness she was experiencing; however, she was still experiencing severe rib pain and shortness of breath.